michaelhesch/ci-ms-4/README.md

 The project was deployed to Heroku using the following steps, which can be followed for a local clone:

 1. Log in to your Heroku account, then create a new app with a unique name.
+2. Once your app is created, go to the "Resources" tab, and under "Add-ons" search for "Heroku Postgres", select Postgres and press "Submit Order" to provision a new database.
-2. For the deployment method, select GitHub, then select "Connect to GitHub".
+3. For the deployment method, navigate to the "Deploy" tab, select GitHub, then select "Connect to GitHub".
-3. After you have connected to the repository for the cloned app, you need to configure the Heroku environment variables.
+4. After you have connected to the repository for the cloned app, you need to configure the Heroku environment variables.
-4. Open the "Settings" menu and click the "Reveal Config Vars" button to view the environment variables.
+5. Open the "Settings" menu and click the "Reveal Config Vars" button to view the environment variables.
-5. Add all necessary variable and value pairs exactly as used in the local environment variables file.
+6. Add all necessary variable name and value pairs exactly as used in the local environment variables file.
-6. Return to the "Deploy" tab and click "Deploy Branch" (unless you opted to enable automatic deployments)
+7. Return to the "Deploy" tab and click "Deploy Branch" (unless you opted to enable automatic deployments)
+8. On your local machine, add the "DATABASE_URL" variable from your Heroku config vars to the .env file.
+This will allow you to migrate the new database on your Heroku app.
+   1. If you wish, you can dump your local database data and load it to your Heroku app.
+This must be done before adding the DATABASE_URL to your .env file.
+   2. This can be done with the command "python manage.py dumpdata > db.json"
+9. Once the DATABASE_URL is included in your environment, run "python manage.py makemigrations" and then "python manage.py migrate" to migrate your Heroku database.
+   1. If you want to load your local database dump, you can now run "python manage.py loaddata db.json".
+10. Once migrated, comment out or remove the DATABASE_URL from your local .env file to return to using the SQLite local database.
-7. After the deployment process has completed, you can view your live application by clicking "View App", or navigating to the name of your app with .herokuapp.com added.
+11. After the deployment and migrations are completed, you can view your live application by clicking "View App", or navigating to the name of your app with .herokuapp.com added.

 ## Credits